gus-cruz/bookshelf/README.md

 ## Getting started

 This project was inspired by the <a href="https://github.com/florinpop17/app-ideas/blob/master/Projects/2-Intermediate/Book-Finder-App.md" target="_blank">APP IDEAS repository</a>, in which one of the projects is a Book Finder.
 And to develop this web page I decided to use React.js and the <a href="https://developers.google.com/books" target="_blank">Google Books API</a>.
-You can accsess the online site <a href="https://gus-cruz.github.io/bookshelf/" target="_blank">here</a> or run it by yourself.
+You can access the online site <a href="https://gus-cruz.github.io/bookshelf/" target="_blank">here</a> or run it by yourself.

 ### Introduction